The Fine Print

 • Your optics are the second most important piece of gear, right behind boots.

-• Nikon, Vortex, and Maven are good budget options.
+• Nikon, Vortex, and Maven are good budget options in the non-stabilized category.
+Budget Binoculars

-• Low-light performance is an important variable for Western hunting, particularly for heavily pressured game animals that feed primarily in low-light hours of the day.
+• Low-light performance is an important variable for much of Western hunting, particularly for heavily pressured game animals that feed primarily in low-light hours of the day.

 Spotting Scope